Employee Feedback

 Empathetic.
 An important opportunity for showing empathy skills is during a feedback session.
 Delivering negative feedback without a critical tone will help the message be accepted more easily.
 Adding a compliment or two doesn’t hurt either.

 Regular.
 It’s a good idea to provide feedback regularly, and more often than the annual review.
-For example, during a one on one meeting, employees should be anticipating that comments are on the way.
-Stated properly, such feedback will become an expected and far more useful tool for improving performance.
+Some companies, such as Google (see below), encourage continuous feedback as a basis for semi-annual performance reports.
+And this is not as resource-intensive as it sounds.
+For example, during a one-on-one meeting, employees should be anticipating that comments are on the way.
+When said in the right tone, this feedback will become an expected and far more useful tool for improving performance.
 In addition, this avoids more stress placed on the employee if they are given a negative review when they are not expecting it.

 As a final note, managers should think seriously about their role in employee performance prior to any critical comment.
 What could they have done to improve a worker’s output before feedback was necessary?
 A classic example is a project that is done unsatisfactorily by an employee but is only addressed during an official review.
 Instead, the manager should have made comments immediately after seeing the results of the worker’s efforts.